mrdvt92/perl-Geo-H3-FFI/README.md

 k-ring 0 is defined as the origin index, k-ring 1 is defined as k-ring 0 and all neighboring indices, and so on.

 Output is placed in the provided array in no particular order.
 Elements of the output array may be left zero, as can happen when crossing a pentagon.

+## kRingDistancesWrapper

+Returns a hash reference where the keys are the H3 index and values are the K distance for the given index and K value.

 ## hexRange